-- (a) Refer to Note 38 for disclosures under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED). - (b) Refer to Note 34 for dues to related parties. - (c) The Company's exposure to currency and liquidity risks related to trade payables is disclosed in Note 35.
+-total outstanding dues of indexe enterprises and small enterprises (MSME); and -total outstanding dues of creditors other than micro enterprises and small enterprises - (a) Rofer to Note 37 for disclosures under Micro, Small and Medium Emergrises Development Act, 2006 (MSMED). (b) Refer to Note 33 for does to related parties. (c) The Company's exposure to currency and liquidity risks related to trade payables is disclosed in Note 34.